Pirates of the Caribbean: True Colours

 The Whale groans loudly and turns from attacking Bonny.
 Happy that he’s saved his ship, Jack gets careless and slips loose of the flying cassock, plummeting into the sea.
 Rachel Wall calls out in fear, turning the Cat’s Tail to retrieve him from the raging waters.
 After several tense seconds, he emerges (with a flourish of theme music), standing erect on the back of the White Whale, which rolls beside Wall’s ship, flinging Jack on deck.

 As Bonny focuses on blowing the fluttering cassock to her ship, Jack and company flee the scene in the Coal Bucket and Cat’s Tail.
 As they make distance, Bonny manages to loft the cloak into her hands.
-She grasps the pearl, and Neptune appears before her, weary and rueful.
+She grasps the pearl, and Neptune appears before her in human form, weary and rueful.
 Bonny’s crew are visibly cowed.